Free Erie County Public Records Lookup (Search Anyone)

 440.204.2430

-The Sheriff’s Office is the best place to start if you’re looking for information on Erie County warrants.
+The sheriff’s office is the best place to start if you’re looking for information on Erie County warrants.
 However, tracking down the info is a little less than straightforward.

 The department’s website contains a link for a “Warrant List.”
 Unfortunately, clicking on the link ends in a 404 “file not found” error message.
-In addition, the Sheriff’s Office website lists a menu link for “Most Wanted,” but it also comes up blank.
+In addition, the sheriff’s office website lists a menu link for “Most Wanted,” but it also comes up blank.

-Therefore, the most efficient way to determine if someone has a warrant out for their arrest is by using the Sheriff’s Office’s reports lookup tool.
+Therefore, the most efficient way to determine if someone has a warrant out for their arrest is by using the Sheriff’s Office’s Reports Lookup Tool.
 You can even choose to search reports by “Warrant Arrest” type to see a full list.

 Clicking “Download PDF” will yield more information about the warrant, including the full name of the wanted person and details of the charge.